THE 6 BRAND IDENTITY PILLARS.

 The Brand Promise is an authentic statement made directly to your audience that states what your brand will do, and the principles or manner with which you will achieve these goals.
 When encountering the brand, what can our audience truly count on?

 Outlining how you want your brand to be perceived by your customers and stakeholders, will give key insights into what elements are required support this vision.

 Check out JaxonLabs’ ultimate guide to brand development, which will walk you through the basics http://jaxonlabs.com/ultimate-guide-brand-development/

-Your business’s icon typically becomes the most distinguishable aspect of your brand identity pillars.
+Your business’s icon typically becomes the most visible aspect of your brand identity pillars.

 When you see the Apple icon from a distance, it automatically becomes recognizable for what brand it represents.
-Simplicity, sophistication and great customer service are the triggered upon a quick glance.
+Simplicity, sophistication and excellent customer service are the triggered upon a quick glance.

 Careful, as this reputation can quickly change depending on how your business engages with its audience; United Airlines is quickly understanding this, as they have experienced some media blowback in recent months, which begins to trigger negative emotions when people encounter the logo.